 Veterinary Diagnostic Lab

-At Burlington Veterinary Emergency & Referral Hospital, we offer a variety of services, from onsite digital radiography, bloodwork, ultrasound and MRI.
+At Burlington Veterinary Emergency & Referral Hospital, we offer a variety of services, from onsite digital radiography to bloodwork and MRI.
 All of these help us to investigate your pet’s health concerns and provide an appropriate treatment plan.

 Our Diagnostic Services